-You will receive an email confirming the appointment, with travel directions, applicable questionnaires and payment details.
+You will receive an email confirming the appointment, with travel directions, and payment details.

 If you wish the school/college to be involved, please pass on the appropriate questionnaire to them to complete.

-If the application for GCSE or GCE exam access arrangements are a likely outcome, permission to liaise with the school or college will be required for the completion of the necessary paperwork.
+For Year 9 and above: If the application for GCSE or GCE exam access arrangements is a likely outcome, a joint email to the school/college SENDCo and SDC is required giving permission for us to liaise with the school or college.
+This will be required BEFORE the assessment for the completion of the necessary paperwork.